getoutreach/devbase/rfcs/1-declarative-configuration.md

 ### Non-goals

- - Expose new functionality, this would be nice to have but would balloon the amount of work.
+ - Expose new functionality.
+This would be nice to have, but would balloon the amount of work.
 We're targeting 1:1 compatibility with features/configuration already exposed today, with nice-to-haves being limited.
  - Migrating `Makefile` to `Magefile`, while it'd be nice to migrate all of them over, that's also an amount of work to do.
 While moving to `Magefile` would be good, we shouldn't try to move everything to Go at the same time.
 (TL;DR: Wrap shell were needed)

 ## Proposal